We love Health Savings Accounts, (HSAs) and we think you should too. Like Francois Giguere, CFP®, says: “There are three big reasons I love HSA plans:

 Also, you cannot contribute to an HSA if you’re on Medicare.
 The year you turn 65 (and start Medicare), is the last year you may contribute, and the IRS has specific rules about how to handle that year’s contribution you’ll want to follow.

 ASK A PROFESSIONAL.
-If you’ve any questions about whether an HSA plan is right for you, your family or your friends, reach out to your wealth manager at AIFS.
+If you’ve any questions about whether an HSA plan is right for you, your family or your friends, reach out to your financial advisor at AIWM.
 We’re here to be of service!